alvinyliang/project-euler/README.md

-This is a simple script to download most Project Euler problems into .py files.
-Note there are a few bugs with this script and the problem descriptions do not include images.
+This is a script to download Project Euler problems into .py files.

 I used `Python v2.7.10` and a package called `beautifulsoup4`.
-You can install it using `pip install beautifulsoup4`.
+Install it by running `pip install beautifulsoup4` on the command line.